How Do You Become a Literary Agent?

 If you haven’t already spent years working in the publishing industry… if you don’t already have a solid understanding of where this industry has been and where it’s going… now may not be the best time to try and break in, especially as a literary agent.

 I’m not saying you shouldn’t strive to be part of the publishing world.
-But if you set a goal of being a literary agent and you’ve never set foot in a publishing house, be aware it will take minimum of five years working in publishing to develop the skills and experience to actually be an agent, and by then, there might be far fewer agents than there are today.
+But if you set a goal of being a literary agent and you haven’t worked in a publishing house, be aware it will take years working in publishing to develop the contacts, skills and experience to successfully be an agent.

 Most literary agents came to it after working for 5, 10, even 20 years in another area of publishing.
-Some started off in literary agencies as interns or assistants and working their way up through the ranks to become a full agent.
-The most important thing to know if you’re wanting to get into publishing or agenting is that you need to actually work at a publishing house or literary agency for a significant amount of time to learn enough to do it on your own.
+Some started off in literary agencies as interns or assistants and working their way up through the ranks to become an agent.
+The most important thing to know if you’re wanting to get into publishing or agenting is that you’ll need to work at a publishing house or literary agency for a significant amount of time to learn enough to do it on your own.

 To become a literary agent, start by getting a job in publishing.

 People often say, “But I can’t move, and there are no publishers or agencies where I live.”
-I’m sorry.
-There’s no good answer to that.
-Either get a job in publishing (relocating if necessary, or working at a publisher outside of New York) or find another goal.
+I don’t have a good answer to that.

 So what does it take to be a literary agent?